Osteomyelitis: Management, Causes and Symptoms

 CPR and first aid programs

 Programs are categorized under Basic or Advanced Life Support.
 The former is available to the public while the latter is only for healthcare providers (HCPs).
-Basic Life Support mainly deals with the development of CPR skills and recognizing that cardiac arrest has occured.
+Basic Life Support mainly deals with the development of CPR skills and recognizing that cardiac arrest has occurred.
 BLS programs are quite short, completed in a few hours over one day.
 They teach trainees the correct way of giving chest compressions and rescue breaths, and also teach them how to use automated external defibrillators.
 First aid is included in all BLS and ALS programs.

 - Basic CPR/Heartsaver CPR – General public, 4 hours; 1-person CPR, AED, and first aid training